 There are three parameters in the model: the compressed video frame size, the inter-MPCR interval lengths, and the rates in these inter-MPCR intervals.
-In revision RO [12], we presented one model of the VBR traffic where frame sizes are long-range dependent, but the inter-MPCR intervals and rates are controlled by a scheme which we proposed.
-In this revision, we propose a different model, where the frame sizes are not of concern, but the inter-MPCR intervals are uniformly distributed and the rates in the inter-MPCR intervals are long-range dependent.
-In real products, the rates are chosen depending upon the buffer occupancy at the encoder, which in turn depends upon the frame sizes of the latest set of frames generated.
+In our model, the inter-MPCR intervals are uniformly distributed and the rates in the inter-MPCR intervals are long-range dependent.
+In real world, the rates are chosen depending upon the buffer occupancy at the encoder, which in turn depends upon the frame sizes of the latest set of frames generated.
 Further, the range of inter-MPCR intervals we generate follows implementation standards.
-Therefore, we believe that the new model is closer to the MPEG-2 Transport Stream model, and still incorporates the long-range dependence property in the video streams.

-The effect of both models is to create high variance in ABR capacity.
-Indeed, in both cases, the ERICA+ algorithm deals with the variance in ABR capacity and successfully bounds the maximum ABR queues.
+We believe that this models the MPEG-2 Transport Stream, and still incorporates the long-range dependence property in the video streams.
+The effect of this VBR model on ABR is to introduce high variance in ABR capacity.
+As we shall see, the ERICA+ algorithm tolerates the variance in ABR capacity, and successfully bounds the maximum ABR queues, while maintaining high link utilizations.

-4. Modeling MPEG-2 Transport Streams over VBR:
+4. Modeling MPEG-2 Transport Streams over VBR

-We model a "video source" as consisting of a transport stream generator, also called encoder (E) and a network element (NE).
-The encoder produces a Transport Stream as shown in Figure 1 and discussed in section 2.
+We model a "video source" as consisting of a transport stream generator, also called encoder (E) and a network element.
+The encoder produces a Transport Stream as shown in Figure 2 and discussed in section 2.
 In our model, the Transport Stream consists of a single program stream.
 The network element encapsulates the transport packets into AAL5 PDUs and then fragments them into cells.
-The output of the network element (NE) goes to a leaky bucket which restricts the peak rate to 15 Mbps.
+The output of the network element goes to a leaky bucket which restricts the peak rate to 15 Mbps.
 This leaky bucket function can alternatively be done in the encoder, E (which does not send transport packets beyond a peak rate).